itzliu/Site-Monitor/README.md

 ### Installing

 Setup configuration file for email services and your linode token.
+Make sure to use bash setting file (~/.bashrc or ~/.bash_profile) to initialize these variables.
 ```
 sudo nano ~/.bash_config
 ```